Devilish-Bob/devlish-bob.github.io/content/posts/activitypub-eats-your-brain.md

 Wait a minute, WebWhat?
 If you think about it, our current implementation is not-exactly user friendly.
 Actually, there are probably exactly two people in the world who know how to use it, you and me.
 One huge problem is your identifier is some long URL!
 Like if Billiam tells you, shoot me a paper airplane to `https://centipete.exozy.me/users/billiam.jsonld`, you're going to think he's crazy.

 Mastodon's solution is to use the WebFinger standard.
 You get a nice, short cozy username like `@billiam@centipete.exozy.me`, but internally, it's gotta be translated to the long URL version.
-To do that, you simply fetch `https://centipete.exozy.me/.well-known/webfinger?resource=acct:billiam@centipete.exozy.me`, and it'll hand you some JSON:
+To do that, simply fetch `https://centipete.exozy.me/.well-known/webfinger?resource=acct:billiam@centipete.exozy.me`, and it'll hand you some JSON:
 ```json
 {
 	"subject": "acct:billiam@centipete.exozy.me",